jitesoft/simple-login/README.md

 #### Authenticable

-To be able to use your own models or objects in the login system, the class which is intended to be authenticated have to implement the `Jitesoft\SimpleLogin\Contracts\AuthenticableInterface` interface.
+To be able to use your own models or objects in the login system, the class which is intended to be authenticated have to implement the `Jitesoft\SimpleLogin\AuthenticableInterface` interface.
 If it does not, it is not possible for the system to fetch the required values.

 #### Authenticable repository

 For the system to be able to fetch a specific Authenticable, it has to have a AuthenticableRepository which.
-The repository needs to implement the `Jitesoft\SimpleLogin\Contracts\AuthenticableRepositoryInterface`.
+The repository needs to implement the `Jitesoft\SimpleLogin\AuthenticableRepositoryInterface`.
 There is one forced method to implement, and it should return a `AuthenticableInterface` based on its identifier.
 The identifier is up to you, if its a email, username, or whatever you feel like.